-It is the Institute's policy and practice of Caltech to comply fully with the Americans with Disabilities Act, the Rehabilitation Act (Section 504), and other applicable federal, state, and local laws to ensure equal opportunity for qualified persons with known disabilities.
-The Institute does not discriminate based on disability, and is committed to ensuring that there is no unlawful discrimination in any of its programs, services, activities, and terms and conditions of employment.
+It is the Institute's policy to comply fully with the Americans with Disabilities Act, the Rehabilitation Act (Section 504), and other applicable federal and state laws to ensure equal opportunity for qualified persons with disabilities.
+The Institute does not discriminate based on physical or mental disability, and is committed to ensuring that there is no unlawful discrimination in any of its academic or employment programs, services, activities, and terms and conditions of employment.

-As required by law, the Institute will provide reasonable accommodations to qualified individuals with known disabilities including students, faculty, staff, and job applicants, so long as such accommodation does not create an undue hardship for the Institute.
-Individuals who believe they need a reasonable accommodation should contact the following Institute representatives.
+As required by law, the Institute will provide reasonable accommodations to qualified individuals with known disabilities including students, faculty, postdoctoral scholars, staff, and job applicants, so long as such accommodation does not create an undue hardship for the Institute.
+The Institute also will provide reasonable accommodations to employees with pregnancy-related conditions consistent with federal and state law.